-Imagine that you've been with NewTech Inc. for the past ten years and just got a \$5,000 bonus since the company is doing so well.
-Thrilled about the bonus, you're thinking about investing it in the stock market.
+Imagine that you've been with NewTech Inc. for the past ten years and just got a \$5,000 bonus, since the company is doing so well.
+You're thinking about investing it in the stock market.
 You never invested before but want to use this bonus to start saving for retirement.
-What option should you choose?
+Which should you choose?
 Select one choice.

-1 Investing in NewTech Inc. as you love working with the firm and see first-hand that the business is doing very well

-2 Investing in a technology index fund that tracks the performance of 340 technology stocks 3 Investing in a diverse fund that holds shares of companies across the energy, financial services, health care, leisure, and technology sector 98 Don't know cp_intro (Section Concepts2)
+- 1 Invest in NewTech Inc. as you love working with the firm and see first-hand that the business is doing very well - 2 Invest in a technology index fund that tracks the performance of 340 technology stocks 3 Invest in a diverse fund that holds shares of companies across the energy, financial services, health care, leisure, and technology sector 98 Don't know